hxlin97/Metaverse-lab/readme.md

 ## Physics-endorsed slice generation model
 **Part 1: the training of our proposed AI model**

 Before running the training of this code, please first place the trajectory file in `dataset` folder.
 The exact trajectory file is too large and we cannot upload it to github.
 Current files can only serve as an example.
+You may use your own dataset.
 To train the model, follow these steps:

 1. **Modify Configuration**: Edit `src/config.py` to update the parameter information as per your requirements.
 We have provided an example, the input trajectory is `dataset/example.lammpstrj`.
+If you want to use your own dataset, please rename it as `example.lammpstrj` and then place it in the folder `dataset`.
 The corresponding calculated results are `temp_data/example` and `pretrained_model/example.pth`.
-Notice that this can only serve as an example for utilizing our codes.
+Notice that the provided data can only serve as an example for utilizing our codes.

 2. **Preprocessing**: First, open the python file `dataset/sort_atoms.py`, then revise the last line.
 Currently it is `sort_and_process_file('dump-8.reax.mgNO3', 'mgno3_8.lammpstrj')`, please revise the first parameter as the input trajectory file, and the second parameter as the output filename.
 This output filename should match the description in `src/config.py`.
 Run `src/preprocessing.serial.py`.
 This script preprocesses the original `lammpstrj` files.
 The preprocessing step will output the processed input and output files, which are `feature_inputs.pt` , `atom_coords.pt`, `atom_types.pt`, `box_list.pt` and `target.py`, located in the `/temp_data/` directory.
 These files are used in the future computaion.